Unfold our FTC disclosure melodrama here. The following article was last updated on Dec 3, 2025 ...

 Quick-Tow Gear For Locally Stranded Bikes

-Full disclosure, whenever I see a big ride on my calendar that's more than five hours away, I prepare our three-chock trailer to do its duty.
+Full disclosure, whenever I see a big ride on my calendar that's more than five hours away, I prepare our three-chock trailer and tow hitch to do its duty.
 Illinois being mostly flat, it's an easy way to dodge unnecessary miles on the odometer while packing a few otherwise scaled down favorites.
 Better tools, camping gear, maybe a guitar shaped inflatable pool ... whatever the item, placing it safely and securely in our tow vehicle before hauling our prize ride(s) is nothing if not convenient.

 Front Wheel Motorcycle Tow Brackets